League Layout and Overview

 1 DH (any hitter, regardless of position)

-Each team must have their lineups set 5 minutes prior to the first game of the week of each week.
+Each team must have their lineups set 5 minutes prior to the first game of the week of each week according to CBS lineup deadlines.

-Teams are not allowed to start players in their starting lineups with a status of Minor Leagues as determined by the league software, unless approved to do so by the commissioner.
+Teams are not allowed to start players in their starting lineups with a status of Minor Leaguers as determined by the league software, unless approved to do so by the commissioner.
+If owners are continually having problems with injured or non-roster players in there starting lineups the commissioner reserves the right to adjust lineups for the the owner for the integrity of the rest of the league.

 A player may be assigned to any position at which he appeared at least 10 times in the major leagues in the preceding season.
 If a player did not appear in 10 games at any position, he may be drafted only at the position at which he appeared most frequently.
 A player becomes eligible for an additional position once he appears in the major leagues at that position at least 10 times.
 For Starting/Relief Pitchers the setting is 5 Games Appeared the Previous Year or 3 Games Appeared the Current Year.